serviceprototypinglab/mao-orchestrator/README.md

 Distributed orchestrator for the [MAO-MAO collaborative research](https://mao-mao-research.github.io/) framework.
 Allows scheduled execution of containerized artefacts and semi-automatic data management workflows.
 This implementation makes use of an etcd cluster for member discovery and metadata sharing and a simple git interface for managing data sets.

-# Install instructions
+## Installation instructions

 The orchestrator setup is controlled and build via docker-compose.
 However the user is provided with an interactive installer that asks for the necessary parameters to allow a quick and easy installation of a new MAO instance.

+The setup process of a new MAO instance is composed of two steps:
+- (optional, only necessary if new instance should join exiting federation) federation selection and making contact with operators for joining
+- actual instance installation and federation join

-If a user wants to join an existing MAO federation it is necessary to approach the federation operator before the installation of the new instance in order to negotiate certain parameters which are used by the installer to join the newly installed orchestrator with the existing federation:
+If a user wants to join an existing MAO federation it is necessary to approach the federation operator before the installation of the new instance in order to negotiate certain parameters which are used by the installer to join the newly installed orchestrator with the existing federation.
+The selection of a desired federation to join is supported by the MAO installer which queries and presents existing federations based on the public MAO marketplace.
-- MAO instance name
-- etcd configuration token

 ### Prerequisites